-This story began several decades ago when Barron Imports ‘adopted’ several tribes of the previously nomadic Karen hill people from the border region of Thailand and Myanmar (Burma).
+This story began several decades ago in 1980 when Barron Imports ‘adopted’ several tribes of the previously nomadic Karen hill people from the border region of Thailand and Myanmar (Burma).

 The Padaung (or Pah-dawng) tribes of the Karen Hill people (pronounced Kahrinor Kah-ree-ung) are renowned for their carpentry skills.
 Today they recycle timber from old wagons, wagon wheels, old houses, ploughs, farm implements, old machinery, animal water troughs and even old boats, much of which are about 150 years old, rather than fell trees from their native forests as they have done in the past.

 Basically anything made of wood is reused to make these unique products.
 The timber is traditionally stored in the open until needed.
 The furniture and handcrafts are almost always made from teak, with a little rosewood and monkeywood added in some pieces.
 These handcrafts are unique to each village.
 As a result, tribal populations have thrived and increased in number.
 Barrons encourage the villagers to utilise each person’s skills to regularly produce a range of 20,000 different items.
 Most of this product goes to the United States and Canada.
 Some go exclusively to Barron Imports in New Zealand.

 Barry and Annette would travel to the remote hill tribe villages several times a year helping the tribes to learn new skills and to improve their health and lifestyle.
 They assisted in financing schools, medical clinics, educational facilities and water supplies to improve the lifestyles and health of these people in often forgotten and very poor areas.
 New schools are so popular that classes are rotated in shifts to cope with the high demand.
 Many of the tribe people now speak English and literary skills are increasing.